ivanbgd/stock-trading-cli-with-async-streams/README.md

 ## Implementation Notes

-- We started with a regular ("sequential") async version.
+- We started with synchronous code.
+- Then we moved to a regular (sequential, single-threaded) `async` version.
     - With all S&P 500 symbols it took 84 seconds for it to complete.
-- Then we upgraded the main loop to use explicit concurrency with async-await paradigm.
+- Then we upgraded the main loop to use explicit concurrency with `async/await` paradigm.
   It runs multiple instances of the same `Future` concurrently.
   This uses the waiting time more efficiently.
-  This can increase the program's I/O throughput dramatically, which may be needed to keep the strict schedule with an async stream (that ticks every 10 seconds), without having to manage threads or data structures to retrieve results.
+  This can increase the program's I/O throughput dramatically, which may be needed to keep the strict schedule with an async stream (that ticks every `n` seconds, where `n = 30` by default), without having to manage threads or data structures to retrieve results.
-  We fetch the S&P 500 data every 10 seconds.
+  We fetch the S&P 500 data every `n` seconds.
-    - This way it takes the program less than two seconds to fetch all S&P 500 data, instead of 84 seconds as before, on the same computer and at the same time of the day.
+    - This way it takes the program less than **two seconds** to fetch all S&P 500 data, instead of 84 seconds as before, on the same computer and at the same time of the day.
     - That's a speed-up of around 50 times on the computer.
-    - This further means that we can fetch data even more frequently than 10 seconds.
+    - This further means that we can fetch data a lot more frequently than the default 30 seconds.
+- We are using `async` streams for improved efficiency (`async` streaming on a schedule).
+- Unit tests are also asynchronous.
+- We are using actors for efficient data processing.
+- The actors are connected to the outside world.
+    - We create a web service for this.

 ## Notes on Data